-Veratrum Album is the homeopathic remedy.
+Veratrum Album is a homeopathic remedy.
 It is also known as White Hellebore.

 Table of Contents

 Veratrum Album Uses

-Veratrum has established its curative virtues in many epidemics of cholera, cholera infantum, and cholera morbus.
-To be thought of in ptomaine poisoning, malignant whooping cough, painful cramps, dysmenorrhea with diarrhea.
+Veratrum Album has established its curative virtues in many epidemics of cholera, cholera infantum, and cholera morbus.
+To be thought of in ptomaine poisoning, malignant whooping cough, painful cramps, and dysmenorrhea with diarrhea.
 See guiding symptoms for specific indications.

 Guiding symptoms of Veratrum Album

 Mind and Head

-In some forms of acute insanity, and puerperal mania, Veratrum album has proven a valuable remedy.
+In some forms of acute insanity, and puerperal mania, the Veratrum album has proven a valuable remedy.
 Some vertigo and pressure about the brain, with the sensation of ice on the vertex.

 Pale, sunken, anxious, (Ars.) bluish cold, with cold sweat, especially on the forehead.
 The pinched features and cold sweat are often present in sudden attacks of vomiting and purging.
 (See Ars., Camphor, and Carbo veg.)

 Mouth and Stomach

 Tongue pale and cold in collapse.
 Dryness of mouth, craving for water.
 (See Acon., Ars.)
 Occasionally great hunger and thirst, craving juicy things.
 Vomiting of food and water soon after swallowing the same, with continued nausea and gagging, (Ars.) profuse, watery mucus and blood with distention of the abdomen, cold sweat, and utter exhaustion.
 Nausea and vomiting increased by motion or by drinking.

 Abdomen and Stool

 Stool often thin like rice- water, as in cholera, always profuse and frequent, with exhaustion and cold sweat.
-Stool painful with cramps, worse after eating fruit and drinking cold water, and at night.
+The stool is painful with cramps, worse after eating fruit and drinking cold water, and at night.
 Exhaustion and involuntary stool.
 Great exhaustion to faintness after stool, which is generally copious.

 Severe cramps and copious, watery stool before or during menses.
-Maybe vomit ing and a cold perspiration.
+Maybe vomiting and cold perspiration.

-Some severe forms of whooping-cough accompanied by vomiting and diarrhea, with a sense of exhaustion after such paroxysm with choking and blue face, cold sweat on forehead, constriction about the larynx with suffocated feeling before and after a cough.
+Some severe forms of whooping cough are accompanied by vomiting and diarrhea, with a sense of exhaustion after such paroxysm with choking and blue face, cold sweat on the forehead, constriction about the larynx with suffocated feeling before and after a cough.

-In bronchitis of old people, with much phlegm on the chest and cold sweat.
+In the bronchitis of old people, with much phlegm on the chest and cold sweat.
 (Tartar Emetic and Carbo Vegetabilis)